microsoft/semantic-kernel/docs/GLOSSARY.md

 **Function** - A computational machine comprised of Semantic AI and/or native code that's available in a [SKILL](SKILLS.md).

-- "The Office SKILL has many FUNCTIONs"
+- "The Office SKILL has many FUNCTIONS"

 **Native Function** - expressed with traditional computing language (C#, Python, Typescript) and easily integrates with SK